vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/designer.rst

 allows an application to load a ``.ui`` file and to create the corresponding user interface dynamically.

-PyQt does not wrap the ``QUiLoader`` class but instead includes the :mod:`~PyQt4.uic` Python module.
+PyQt4 does not wrap the ``QUiLoader`` class but instead includes the :mod:`~PyQt4.uic` Python module.
 Like ``QUiLoader`` this module can load ``.ui`` files to create a user interface dynamically.
 Like the :program:`uic` utility it can also generate the Python code that will create the user interface.
-PyQt's :program:`pyuic4` utility is a command line interface to the :mod:`~PyQt4.uic` module.
+PyQt4's :program:`pyuic4` utility is a command line interface to the :mod:`~PyQt4.uic` module.
 Both are described in detail in the following sections.